Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Data Imbalance

-(1) SSL yields a marginal impact on the frequent class (less than 0.5\%) compared to the rare class, so the rest of our analysis focuses on the rare class. \\ (2) SSL achieves very limited improvement on relatively balanced labelled data with a large $r$.\\ (3) SSL would impair model performance on extreme imbalanced labelled data with a small $r$.
+\begin{enumerate}[label = (\arabic*)] \item SSL yields a marginal impact on the frequent class (less than 0.5\%) compared to the rare class, so the rest of our analysis focuses on the rare class. \item SSL achieves very limited improvement on relatively balanced labelled data with a large $r$. \item SSL would impair model performance on extremely imbalanced labelled data with a small $r$. \end{enumerate}

 These observations indeed support our theoretical insights.
 In specific, both (1) and (2) highlight that the benefits of SSL are mainly reflected in the improvement over imbalanced categories, further confirming Interpretation 2.
 In contrast, the impact of SSL on the frequent class is negligible.
-The extreme case in (3) is relevant to Interpretation 1, which declares that the inherent data imbalance of pretraining medical data also have a negative effect on the downstream learning, from the perspective that both unlabeled and labelled data naturally obey the same class priors.
+The extreme case in (3) is relevant to Interpretation 1, which declares that the inherent data imbalance of pretraining medical data also has a negative effect on downstream learning, from the perspective that both unlabelled and labelled data naturally obey the same class priors.
 Here, based on broad experiment results, we attempt to explain the negative effect of SSL under extreme imbalance as: In the SSL pretraining stage, biased training data results in skewed representation learning oriented to frequent samples.
-This representation offset would be expected to get corrected by downstream supervised fine-tuning, but is instead amplified when the downstream labelled data is so severely biased that it fails to provide profitable supervision signals.
+This representation offset would be expected to get corrected by downstream supervised fine-tuning but is instead amplified when the downstream labelled data is severely biased and it fails to provide profitable supervision signals.
 Therefore, the cumulative biased representation learning under extreme data imbalance leads to poor performance in the rare category.
-Except for this extreme case, the labels of the downstream data will be conducive to reliable representation learning even if there remains data imbalance.
-At this point, SSL can be easily rectified by downstream strong supervision, thus not hindering useful SSL features from working well in downstream learning.
-These findings suggest that for imbalanced classification tasks we should concentrate more on mitigating the data imbalance problem rather than developing SSL methods for pretraining.
+Except for this extreme case, the labels of the downstream data will be conducive to representation learning.
+At this point, the skewed SSL representations can be easily rectified by downstream strong supervision.